nicholasgcotton/Nuix-Scripts/README.md

 Standard intake scripts for RCMP Nuix Workstation Intake, including "Default Quality Assurance and Tags v3" and "Email Chain Cluster Analysis v 1.1".

 The purpose of these scripts is to automate parts of the Nuix Workstation intake that I always do the same way.

+# Other Useful Nuix Scripts
+Scripts created by Nuix, see https://github.com/Nuix for a full list.

 ## Nukers
 https://github.com/Nuix/Nukers